jeremyikwuje/monierate-website/src/blog/7-ways-to-pay-your-chinese-suppliers-from-nigeria.md

 **How much does it cost to transfer funds to China via Cedar Money?**

+- Exchange rate: based on real-time mid-market rate

+- Extra Fees: None

 - Reliability: High

-- Transfer Fees: ??

 - Setup Difficulty: Low

 - Speed: Between 1 to 3 business days

-- Exchange rate: based on real-time mid-market rate

-- Extra Fees: None

 ## Conclusion